 If you’ve ever had the flu, you know how terrible it can make you feel.
 The stuffy nose, sore throat, cough, headache, body aches, and fever can knock you out of commission for days, a week, even two weeks.
 Fortunately, there is a proven-effective protection against this highly contagious, potentially very serious virus: an annual flu vaccine.
 Each year, this shot contains deactivated particles from the four strains of influenza most likely to be prevalent that coming flu season.
 It is these strains that determine the flu shot effectiveness.
 Once those are injected into the body, the immune system generates antibodies that fend off the flu should you be exposed to it.
 While no vaccine will protect you 100 percent, the flu shot significantly lowers your odds of being sickened by the virus.

 Trouble is, only about half of the nation gets immunized each year.
 Experts believe that a handful of mistruths and conceptions about the flu shot is partly to blame for too-low vaccination rates.
-Here, we dismantle these myths, one by one.
+Here are popular reasons not to get the flu shot, dismantled by science, one by one.